Important phone numbers and next steps.

 If your card is declined or rejected during a transaction, this may be due to fraud prevention or because you don’t have enough available credit to complete a transaction.

-To be eligible for a Co-operative Bank credit card, you must be over 18, a UK resident and have an income of £10,000 or more.
-Other criteria may apply, please see card eligibility before applying.
+To be eligible for a Co-operative Bank credit card, you must be over 18, a UK resident, have an income of £10,000 or more, and other criteria may apply for each type of credit card.

 You can make payments to your credit card in a number of ways.
 Find an option that suits you.